Main Line Parent Neighborhood Guide: Malvern

 Pop into Terra Culture Gifts for everything from jewelry to candles.
 For women’s clothing, accessories, and gifts, check out 12 West Boutique.
 It would be easy to spend an afternoon shopping just on King Street.
 For a complete store listing, visit this page.

 Malvern is also home to a QVC Outlet thanks to the neighboring town of West Chester housing the corporate headquarters.
 This store has everything from housewares and appliances to clothing, shoes and even some things you never knew you needed.

-If the whole family is on the Malvern outing, visit the True Value Hardware Center.
+If the whole family is on the Malvern outing, visit the True Value Hardware Center in nearby Paoli.
 The first floor is a traditional hardware store, while the lower level is dedicated to seasonal gifts and decor.
 Last, but certainly not least, is the third floor–home to Big Smile Toys.
 With plenty of demo toys to play with, this huge, independently owned toy mecca will keep the little ones happy for a long time.

 Malvern Special Events

 Several times a year Malvern pulls out all the stops.
 Their celebrations and special events are neatly divided by season.
-You’ll want to check the Malvern Festivals Website on a regular basis for specifics on the following:
+You’ll want to check the Malvern Business Association on a regular basis for specifics on their monthly strolls and seasonal events!